 Recommendations for Showing Love to Your Quality Timer

 Your quality timer may not want to be the life of the party, but he or she does want to be the life of your party.
 When you are spending purposeful time together, be sure to concentrate and focus on him or her.
-Going to a restaurant with a lot of hanging televisions is not conducive to the time together that he or she is going to want.
+Avoid distractions as much as possible on dates.

 Plan Dates which involve a lot of Quality Time

 You may love to go the movies, but does that spell quality time to your sweetheart?
-If not, don’t cease to go to the movies, but plan pre- or post- activities where you can focus your time and attention on each other.
-If your honey likes spontaneity, plan a few picnics or other “out of the ordinary” dates where there are few distractions ( though some distractions, such as other people being nearby, is a good thing if you aren’t yet married. ~wink~).
+If not, don’t stop going to the movies, but plan pre- or post- activities where you can focus your time and attention on each other.
+If your honey likes spontaneity, plan a few picnics or other “out of the ordinary” dates where there are few distractions (though some distractions, such as other people being nearby, is a good thing if you aren’t married. ~wink~).

 Schedule Regular Quality Time into your Week

 Date night is like dessert for quality timers.
 Just knowing the date is coming is something special to look forward to.
 “Sure, work was rough today, but I got through it just knowing I was going on a date with my sweetheart tonight!”
 We can get through a disappointing meal with a smile on our faces by knowing a yummy dessert is coming next!

 If your sweetheart is experiencing some self-doubt, or going through a rough transition, spending quality time with him or her offers a significant emotional boost.
 In the case of her parents going through a divorce and she is devastated by it, you won’t be able to take all the pain away; but, your presence and availability to her will be priceless.